et al., The Journal of Clinical Endocrinology & Metabolism, doi:10.1210/clinem/dgab405

-Cluster RCT with 930 hospitalized patients, 550 treated with calcifediol, showing significantly lower ICU admission and death with treatment.
+Quasi-randomized trial with 930 hospitalized patients, 447 treated with calcifediol, showing significantly lower ICU admission and death with treatment.
 Note that the randomization in this trial is by ward.
 Authors report that patients were allocated to empty beds available at admission time regardless of patient conditions, and that staff in all wards followed the same protocol.

-Note that this preprint was censored by the Lancet.
+The earlier preprint for this article was censored by the Lancet.
 The Lancet reportedly requested a review from a Twitter user that posted negative comments .
 The review provides useful feedback for the authors to improve the reporting of the cluster nature of the RCT, and to explain the delay in registration, however it is highly unusual to censor a preprint in this way.
-Authors have responded to the issues raied here:
+Authors responded to the issues raied here:

 Effect extraction follows pre-specified rules